sneha-jaikumar/Twitter/README.md

 Here's a walkthrough of implemented user stories:

-Pulling up the app:
+Pulling up the app and starting to log in:

 ![](https://i.imgur.com/DXJCihD.gif)

-Logging in:
+Finishing logging in:

 ![](https://i.imgur.com/xuy2kDP.gif)